eegli/tinyparse/readme.md

 - Promise-based
 - TypeScript first
+- JSON file parsing support
 - Zero dependencies

-**I use this mostly for other pet projects of mine so it comes with some opinions.**
+**I use this mostly for other pet projects of mine so it comes with some opinions**

-- Tinyparse is made for parsing simple user input
+Tinyparse is made for parsing simple user input.
+It can parse arbitrary object literals and arrays of strings, usually, `process.argv.slice(2)`.

-- Objects to be parsed cannot be nested and need to have string keys
-- Objects to be parsed can only have values that are of type string, number or boolean
+- The object to parse into must be of type `Record<string, string | number | boolean>`

-**How it works**

-- The package **exports a single parser factory function** that creates a type-aware parser based on default values.
-The parser accepts either an object literal or array of strings (usually, `process.argv.slice(2)`)

-- The parser checks the input and returns the defaults with updated matching property values

-- Additionally, a `help()` function is returned from the factory that can be used to print all available options, sorted by `required`.
-This is most useful for CLI apps
+- When parsing JSON files, they must deserialized into the same simple `Record` shape

 ## Installation